AIS Be Heard is the place anyone in Australian high performance sport – past or present - can turn to for help.

 They can help you with the most appropriate support for your needs.

-There’s no obligations to continue if this isn’t what you’re looking for or need.
+There are no obligations to continue if this isn’t what you’re looking for or need.
 Reach out, then work out if this is right for you.

 This is completely up to you.
 You decide what you want.